Best Nurse Practitioner Programs in Kentucky for 2026

 Western Kentucky University

-• Hybrid format with full-time and part-time options
+• Hybrid format with full-time and part-time pacing

 • Emphasis on evidence-based practice and leadership